ModHiFi: Identifying High Fidelity predictive components for Model Modification: Experiments

 \subsection{\texorpdfstring{Existence of \textsc{HiFi} components: Exploring \labelcref{questionSubsetExistence}}{Existence of HiFi components: Exploring Q1}}

 To empirically assess whether small subsets can achieve high fidelity, we estimate $S^{\star}_c$ by sampling random subsets of size $k$ across different architectures and selecting the subset with the highest fidelity.
-Detailed results are presented in \cref{app:hifi}. \begin{obs} Across all evaluated models, each layer typically contains a small subset of input channels (fewer than 20\%) that achieves high subset fidelity (\(\ge 0.8\)). \end{obs} This empirical observation indicates that in trained models, there are only a small set of components in each layer that are responsible for the model prediction.
+Detailed results are presented in \cref{app:hifi}. \begin{obs} Across all evaluated models, each layer typically contains a small subset of input channels (fewer than 20\%) that achieves high subset fidelity (\(\ge 0.8\)). \end{obs} This empirical observation suggests that in trained models, only a small subset of components in each layer is responsible for the model's prediction.
 This observation aligns with the success of structured pruning algorithms in constructing small subnetworks with high statistical performance.